 Leah’s story starts in Genesis 29.
 Jacob’s uncle, Laban, had two daughters.
 Leah, the eldest, had eyes that were “delicate.”
 Rachel, with whom Jacob fell in love, was Laban’s younger daughter; and she “was beautiful of form and appearance” (Genesis 29:16-17).

-When this switch was discovered by Jacob in the morning, he demanded of his father-in-law, “What is this you have done to me?
+The Bible notes, “So it came to pass in the morning, that behold, it was Leah.”
+This is surely an understatement of the surprise Jacob had when this switch was discovered!
+He demanded of his father-in-law, “What is this you have done to me?
 Was it not for Rachel that I served you?
 Why then have you deceived me?”
 (Genesis 29:25).

 After Jacob celebrated his marriage with Leah for one week, he then also took Rachel as his wife, and we’re told about a very important dynamic in this marriage in verse 30: “Then Jacob also went in to Rachel, and he also loved Rachel more than Leah.”

 Laban thought he had succeeded in making a good bargain in these deals, but what impact did all this have on Leah?
 She was now the wife of Jacob, a man who had not desired her nor expected her to be his wife.
 Jacob had been in love with her younger sister Rachel all along!

 Imagine how that must have felt to Leah to have her husband for one week and then have him snatched away by her younger sister!
 Leah knew that she was the unloved wife.
 Sometimes women suffer from feeling unloved.
 Sometimes they are victims of unhappy marriages through no fault of their own.

 But God was aware of this unfortunate situation, and He had compassion on Leah.
 “When the LORD saw that Leah was unloved, He opened her womb; but Rachel was barren” (Genesis 29:31).